Middlebury Shield

 Any student action that does not reflect complete intellectual honesty in the preparation and submission of all academic work is prohibited.
 Although the definitions below are provided to offer clarity, they are not intended to be exhaustive.
 Faculty members may define additional actions as Academic Honesty violations for their particular departments and courses as appropriate.

-a.
-Plagiarism Plagiarism is intentionally or unintentionally representing the ideas, research, language, creations, or inventions of another person as one's own.
-In written work and oral and artistic presentations, even a single sentence or key phrase, idea, image, or sound taken from the work of another without specific citation of the source and quotations around verbatim language constitutes plagiarism.
-It makes no difference whether the source is a student, a professional, or a source with no clear designated author.
+Plagiarism is intentionally or unintentionally representing as one’s own any ideas, research, language, creations, or inventions from another source.
+In written work and oral and artistic presentations, even a single sentence or key phrase, idea, image, or sound taken from another source without specific citation of the source and quotations around verbatim language constitutes plagiarism.
+It makes no difference whether the source is a student, a professional, artificial intelligence, or a source with no clear designated author.

 Although it does not involve reproducing language verbatim, paraphrasing is the close restatement of another's idea using approximately the language and/or structure of the original.
-Paraphrasing without acknowledgment of authorship is also plagiarism and is as serious a violation as an unacknowledged quotation.
+Paraphrasing without acknowledgment of authorship, whether the source is human or computer-generated, is also plagiarism and is as serious a violation as an unacknowledged quotation.

 b.
 Cheating